dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer.md

 `filePath`: The path of the JSON file.

 `error`: A NSError pointer.
-An error occurs when the file path is not available or the JSON datacludes invalid keys or values.
+An error occurs when the file path is not available or the JSON data includes invalid keys or values.

 **Return Value**